Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Conclusion

 \section{Conclusion}

-In this paper, we have comprehensively reviewed existing research works on content-based RS image retrieval and explored how to use CNNs to solve HRRS image retrieval issue by carrying out a sequence of systematical experiments.
-We take exhaustive factors that may impact the performance of image retrieval into account and experimented on three public HRRS image datasets with five representative CNN models.
-We methodically propose four experimental schemes: aggregating feature maps drawn from conv. layers, directly utilizing feature vectors derived from FC layers, enforcing fine-tuning strategy on pre-trained CNNs, and implement multi-scale concatenation or multi-patch pooling methods.
-By optimizing and analyzing influence variables through such four schemes, we have achieved outstanding retrieval performance on examined HRRS image datasets.
+We comprehensively reviewed the existing research works on content-based RS image retrieval and explored how to use CNNs to address this issue with systematical experiments.
+We took exhaustive influencing variables into account and performed experiments on three public HRRS image datasets with five representative CNN models.
+By optimizing and analyzing these variables, we achieved outstanding retrieval performance on the examined HRRS image datasets and drawn many instructive conclusions.